Illyrian religion: Sun

 Waterfowl are among the most frequent solar symbols of the Illyrians, especially in the north.
 A great number of pendants with waterfowl shapes have been found in the Glasinac plateau, in the regions of the Japodes in Lika, in Liburnia and in the Illyrian regions of present-day Albania and North Macedonia.
 At Noricum were found two Illyrian temples with sacrificial altars associated with the sun-cult and erected on mountain peaks.
 Evidence of a widespread cult of the sun among Thracians suggests a common ancient Balkan religious practice.
 Archaeological findings have shown that Illyrians and Thracians practiced ritual sacrifices to the sun in round temples built in high places.
 Among Illyrians, the deer was an important sun symbol as it was considered a main sacrificial animal offered to the Sun.

-Remnants of the cult of the sun have been preserved among the Albanians until the 20th century in agricultural and livestock cults, in craftsmanship, in calendar rituals, in the oral folk traditions and in art.
+Remnants of the cult of the sun have been preserved among the Albanians until the 20th century in agricultural and livestock cults, in craftsmanship, in calendar rituals, in the oral folk traditions and in art, and in some forms they still continue today (see Dielli).
 The solar deity was worshipped in the family life cycle, in the cult of hearth and fire, of water and the mountains; in oath swearing but also as a source of livelihood, of health and fertility, or simply as a useful protective object.
 A significant element of the sun-worship are the "fires of the year" (zjarret e vitit).
-Bonfires took place in Albania on the peaks of mountains, on hills and near homes, on Summer Day (beginning of March) or on June 24, sometimes in July, August or December 24.
+Bonfires take place in Albania on the peaks of mountains, on hills and near homes, on Summer Day (beginning of March) or on June 24, sometimes in July, August or December 24.
 In the Albanian Songs of the Frontier Warriors, different events are influenced by the sun.
 The "Mountains of the Sun" (Bjeshkët e Diellit) are the places where the heroes (Kreshnikët) operate.
-The sun symbols are found in Albania in many decorative ornaments, and until the 20th century, the cult of the sun was displayed on tattoos practiced among northern Albanians and Catholics in Bosnia and Herzegovina.
+The sun symbols are found in Albania in many decorative ornaments, and until the 20th century, the cult of the sun was displayed on tattoos practiced among Albanians (Albanian traditional tattooing) and Catholics in Bosnia and Herzegovina.